Tenerife Travel Guide

 One of the best ways to experience Tenerife while minimising your environmental impact is on two wheels.
 The island has 8 road cycling trails, ranging from beginners to advanced, but less than 2% of tourists go cycling on holiday, even though bike rental is easily available in most resorts.

-Spend your money on local goods and cuisine
+Spend your money locally

 Providing you're conscious of your environmental impact, your trip to Tenerife can greatly benefit the island and the local community.
 Much of Tenerife's economy relies on tourism, so it's important to consider where you spend your money.
 By buying locally, not only will you be doing good, but you'll often find the quality of food and goods to be much higher.